CkCreative/binance-spot-trading-bot/README.md

 ## Caution

 ⚠️ This is still alpha stuff under active development.
 Some things might not work as described yet.
+Also, a lot of changes happening all over the place.

 ## Theory